Dalhousie, India

-Dalhousie (/hi/) is a hill station, near town of Chamba in Chamba district in the Indian state of Himachal Pradesh.
-It is situated on five hills and has an elevation of 1,970 m above sea level.
+Dalhousie (/hi/) is a hill station, near the town of Chamba in Chamba district in the Indian state of Himachal Pradesh.
+It is situated across five hills and has an elevation of 1,970 m above sea level.
+It is 17 km from Khajjiar and 35 km from Chamba town.

 Etymology

 Dalhousie Town was named after the Earl of Dalhousie, who was the British Governor-General in India while establishing this place as a summer retreat.

 Climate

 Dalhousie has a humid subtropical climate.
 Late summer and early spring see torrential rainfall due to monsoonal influence.
 The city sees over 90 frost days per year and 20-30 snowy days.
 The average night temperature during the season is around 4 °C, while the maximum is close to 11 °C.